 A great door for effective work has opened to me, and there are many who oppose me.
 1 Corinthians 16:9

 Great opportunity and much opposition go together.
-So how do we face opposition?
+What do we do when facing opposition?

-Firstly we continually build our faith by doing those things which will make us spiritually stronger – reading, studying the Bible and other Christian writings, communing with other Christians etc.
+First, we continually build our faith by doing those things which will make us spiritually stronger—reading, studying the Bible and other Christian writings plus fellowshipping with other Christians.

-Secondly we pray.
+Second, we pray.
 We sometimes get weary in praying because we don’t see the results as quickly as we would like.
-Revelation 5:8 tells us as we pray we make incense.
+John tells us that as we pray we make incense (Revelation 5:8).
 One day God will add fire to the incense and send our prayers back to earth to achieve his purposes (Revelation 8: 5).

-Thirdly we are to keep ourselves in God’s love.
-During times of trials it is imperative that we know that God loves us, that he cares about us and that he has our best interests at heart.
+Third, we keep ourselves in God’s love.
+During times of trials, it’s imperative that we know that God loves us, that he cares about us and that he has our best interests at heart.
 God’s love is our security against doubt, depression and fear.

-And fourthly we wait.
+And fourth we wait.
 The Israelites were successful in battles when they waited for God to show them the battle plan.
-Likewise when facing spiritual opposition we can only be victorious if we wait on God to show us what to do and when to do it.
+Likewise, when facing spiritual opposition we can only be victorious if we wait for God to show us what to do and when to do it.

-Remember many facing opposition build, pray, keep and wait.
+Remember when facing opposition build, pray, keep and wait.